lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-5.rst

 ===============================================================

 2.1 Return to the main portal user interface, and unclick the spatial and temporal boxes.
 Make sure the box labeled "Object ID search" is clicked.
-Download to your computer a sample catalog prepared by us for this exercise from the link below - named ``portal_tut05_useruploadcat2.cat``- by using the steps in Step 1.3 and Step 1.4.
+Download to your computer a sample catalog prepared by us for this exercise from the link below - named ``portal_tut05_useruploadcat2.cat``- using the procedure in Step 1.3.
-Clicking the down arrow then gives access to the upload button to supply a catalog containing IDs.
-Click the "Add " button and navigate on your machine to the catalog of IDs to be used.
-Then click the "load table" button.
-To use this feature, the IDs listed must correspond to a Rubin table ID (in this case, the SSObjectId).
+Clicking the down arrow in the "Object ID Search" box then gives access to the upload button to supply a catalog containing IDs.
+Click the "Add " button and navigate on your machine to the file containing the catalog of IDs to be used.
+Then click the "Add upload table" button and click on "Load Table" button in the pop-up window.
+To use this feature, the IDs listed must correspond to a Rubin table ID (in this case, the SSObjectId).-up window.

 `Link to catalog for user upload <https://github.com/lsst/dp0-3_lsst_io/blob/main/_static/portal_tut05_useruploadcat2.cat>`_.